enemonsieur/offis_repo/PROJECTS/VIsual NP/Argus II.md

 	1. An internal coil e as a wireless receiver of RF telemetry, converting radio waves back to electrical signals to recover both data and electrical power.
 	2. **2.
 An inbuilt Application-Specific-Integrated-Circuit (ASIC) e for generating appropriate electrical pulses in accordance with the stimulating parameter data recovered from the internal coil, which are then relayed to the multi-electrode array.**
 	 => what are the generated pulses?
 	3. A 60-channel microelectrode (6 * 10) epiretinal array e consisting of 60 platinum electrodes (diameter ¼ 200 mm) spaced 575 mm (centre-to-centre) apart, embedded in a thin film of polyimide.
-Each microelectrode is connected to the ASIC in a parallel circuit via a metallised polymer connecting cable, such that each electrode can be activated independently according to the stimulating parameters.
-The array comes into direct contact with the retinal surface, allowing injection of electrical charge
+Each microelectrode is connected to the ASIC in a parallel circuit via a metallised polymer connecting cable, **such that each electrode can be activated independently according to the stimulating parameters.** The array comes into direct contact with the retinal surface, allowing injection of electrical charge
 >The internal coil recieve the radio waves of the RF transmiter
 >The ASIC will generate the pulse to the microelectrode
 >The electrod will stim the retinal surface

 ### HOW MUCH VISION IS REGAINED
+### 2.1.
+Proof of concept

+The development of the Argus® II Retinal Prosthesis, as with all retinal prostheses, was based on the following assumptions:

+1.The inner retina (RGCs with/without bipolar cells) of end-stage [RP](https://www.sciencedirect.com/topics/medicine-and-dentistry/retinitis-pigmentosa "Learn more about RP from ScienceDirect's AI-generated Topic Pages") patients remains functionally intact for transmission of information along the [visual pathway](https://www.sciencedirect.com/topics/medicine-and-dentistry/visual-pathway "Learn more about visual pathway from ScienceDirect's AI-generated Topic Pages") to the [visual cortex](https://www.sciencedirect.com/topics/medicine-and-dentistry/visual-cortex "Learn more about visual cortex from ScienceDirect's AI-generated Topic Pages").

+2.The residual inner retina can be activated focally with localised [electrical stimulation](https://www.sciencedirect.com/topics/medicine-and-dentistry/electro-stimulation "Learn more about electrical stimulation from ScienceDirect's AI-generated Topic Pages") to elicit discrete phosphenes without causing damage or toxicity to the retina.

+**3.[Retinotopy](https://www.sciencedirect.com/topics/neuroscience/retinotopy "Learn more about Retinotopy from ScienceDirect's AI-generated Topic Pages") is relatively preserved in the residual inner retina and along the visual pathway, such that simultaneous multi-focal stimulations would form geometric patterns of phosphenes in accordance with retinotopic locations.**
+=> Unfortunately it's not

+4.The elicited geometric patterns of phosphenes can be relayed in a spatio-temporally correct manner along the visual pathway and interpreted by the primary visual cortex as recognisable visual patterns.

+5.Limited pixels can still provide useful visual function.